Steve Clarke: Scotland boss wants players to plug into mood of nation pre-Euros and why 1978 ban left him 'devastated'

-Steve Clarke Interview: Scotland manager wants players to plug into mood of nation pre-Euros and why 1978 ban left him 'devastated'
+Steve Clarke explains decision to base Scotland in Glasgow ahead of Euro 2024 and why 1978 ban left him 'devastated'

 Let’s have a flashback to this time three years ago.
 Although Scotland had recently qualified for a first major tournament since 1998, it was hard to claim excitement was building in a country struggling with more profound issues.